Temporary access to additional e-resources

 The Library provides access to hundreds of thousands of e-books, e-journals and other electronic resources, all of which are accessible via Library Search.

-Some additional e-resources are being made freely available by publishers for a short period – mostly to the end of May or June 2020 – to support teaching, learning and research during COVID-19.
+Some additional e-resources are being made freely available by publishers for a short period to support teaching, learning and research during COVID-19.
 Some of these materials may not be accessible in the longer term without the Library paying additional fees to licence this content for ongoing use.
 Please be assured that we shall be monitoring this situation closely, and will update this list as resources are removed, or new ones added.

 To support global research during the COVID-19 pandemic, AIP Publishing has made this collection of articles on infectious diseases, epidemics, computational epidemiology, and pandemics free to read.

 ASTM International is providing no-cost public access to important ASTM standards used in the production and testing of personal protective equipment - including face masks, medical gowns, gloves, and hand sanitizers - to support manufacturers, test labs, health care professionals, and the general public as they respond to the global COVID-19 public health emergency.

 In collaboration with the Association of Research Libraries, BioOne and their publishers have made articles related to coronavirus in three journals available via open access through 2020.

 Box of Broadcasts is an innovative shared online off-air TV and radio recording service for UK higher and further education institutions.
 Individual users are allowed to request 5 new recordings per day.
 Please contact email@example.com if a larger number of recording requests per day is required.
 As part of the Library subscription the programmes you record can only be used and accessed within the UK and in the EU.